top of page

 Toward the Growth of Japan's Startup Ecosystem

-In attracting foreign start-ups and companies to Japan, Japan still has many issues to resolve in terms of its reception system.
-It is important for us to continue to work on these issues so that as many good overseas companies and talented people as possible can do business in Japan.
+In attracting foreign start-ups and companies to Japan, it can be said that Japan still has many issues to resolve in terms of its reception system.
+It is important for Japan to continue to work on these issues so that as many good overseas companies and talented people as possible can do business in Japan.

 We, STARTUPPERS, would like to cover on startup support organizations, companies, and people who are working to solve these issues in the startup ecosystem and to introduce and connect them to the rest of the world.